BZoennchen/supercollider-book/chapters/supercollider/synths/1-ugens.md

 We will explore many different [UGens](https://doc.sccode.org/Classes/UGen.html) discussing [filters](sec-filters) and many other concepts.

 (sec-mce)=
-## Multichannel Expension
+## Multichannel Expansion

 When an [array](sec-array) is given as an argument to a *unit generator* it causes an array of multiple copies of that unit generator to be made, each receiving as argument one specific element of the array.
-This powerful behaviour is called *multichannel expension*.
+This powerful behaviour is called *multichannel expansion*.

-All but a few special unit generators perform multichannel expension.
+All but a few special unit generators perform multichannel expansion.
 **Only** arrays are expanded, no other type of collection, not even subclasses of [Array](https://doc.sccode.org/Classes/Array.html).

 ```isc